band/markpub-bskypost/README.md

 Microblogging support for MarkPub and MassiveWiki websites
 =========================

-Script to (1) post a link to a MarkPub or MassiveWiki website to Bluesky, and (2) display any comments and likes made to that Bluesky post on the referenced website page.
+Script to (1) post a MarkPub or MassiveWiki webpage link to Bluesky, and (2) display any comments and likes made to that Bluesky post on the referenced website page.